 True Living History

 Over the last few years we have had an increasing number of Schools, Clubs and Organisations requesting talks from our group on a wide range of topics.
-So far we have covered: Soham Ghosts, The Tudors, The English Civil War, The Anglo Saxons, Romans, Victorians, WW1 & WW2 and St Felix.
+So far we have covered: Soham Ghosts, The Tudors, The English Civil War, The Anglo Saxons, Romans, Victorians, WW1 & WW2, St Felix, The Ancient Greeks and Egyptians!

 We endeavour to not only inform, but entertain too.
 All of our events have included: the history based around the subject, original items, activities and costumed narrator’s.
 As a dedicated group, we believe in everyone getting the most from the experience and are very hands on with all the things that we do.
 We don’t just talk at you… we include you.